Doctor Praetorius (film)

 Doctor Praetorius or Woman's Doctor Praetorius (Frauenarzt Dr. Prätorius) is a 1950 West German comedy drama film directed by Karl Peter Gillmann and Curt Goetz and starring Goetz, Valerie von Martens and Erich Ponto.
-It was based on Goetz's own hit play which was the following year made into an American film People Will Talk.
-A second German film Praetorius was released in 1965, starring Heinz Rühmann.
+It was based on Goetz's own hit play which was made into the American film People Will Talk in the following year.
+A second German film, Praetorius, was released in 1965, starring Heinz Rühmann.

 It was shot at the Göttingen Studios.
 The film's sets were designed by Walter Haag.

 Plot

-Because of his kindness and philanthropy, the doctor enjoys great popularity among patients, the medical staff and the student body alike.
-Only his colleague Prof. Speiter begrudges his success.
+Because of his kindness and philanthropy, Dr. Praetorius enjoys great popularity among patients, the medical staff and the student body alike.
+Only his colleague professor Speiter begrudges his success.

 When his patient Maria Violetta wants to commit suicide because of an extramarital pregnancy, Prätorius takes care of the young woman.
-When he wants to carefully prepare her father for the news, this Praetorius considers a more than welcome admirer of his daughter.
+He attempts to break the news gently to her father but the latter mistakes him for a more than welcome admirer of his daughter.
 Since a deep affection has developed between the doctor and his patient, the two eventually marry.
-The private happiness of the two fuels the envy of Prof. Speiter.
-Through Praetorius' mysterious factotum Shunderson, he finally believes he can uncover dark points from the doctor's past.
+Their married bliss fuels the envy of professor Speiter who believes he can uncover dark points from the doctor's past.
 But Praetorius succeeds in refuting all allegations before a court of honor with wit and astonishing revelations.

-In Goetz's production, particularly tragicomic and melancholic moments of the play are emphasized.
-Humanistic values are emphasized and the problems of abortion and the death penalty are critically examined.
-In addition, Praetorius strives as constantly as in vain to research the microbe of human stupidity, which he believes to be the cause of envy, hatred and war.
+Goetz's production has been noted for highlighting the particularly tragicomic and melancholic moments of the play.
+Humanistic values are emphasized and the issues of abortion and capital punishment are critically examined.
+In addition, Goetz gives prominence to the protagonist's elusive search for the microbe of human stupidity, which he believes to be the cause of envy, hatred and war.